charliecalvert/CloudNotes/Assignments/React/ReactNativeAddress.md

 ## Link in Address Component

-Now that we have created the **Address** component, all you need to do is link it in.
+As for the the **Address** component, all you need to do is link it in.
 I suggest that you leave AddressShow out of the mix for now, as it is the most time consuming component to fix up.

 ```javascript
 import React from 'react';